 The Luray Caverns “complex” has been able to grow substantially over the years due to its success.
 Its more of a gathering of shops and museums now than a stand alone entrance into the caverns.

-Luray Caverns is one of the top five largest in the country and is said to be the most decorated cavern in the United States.
-All tours through the caverns are guided and tickets include access to their carriage and toy museums for about $25-$30.
+These caverns are one of the top five largest in the country and they are said to be the most decorated caverns in the United States.
+All tours through the caverns are guided, and tickets include access to their car & carriage, toy museum, and historic village for about $32, per adult and $16 per child.

 - One of the oldest formations in the cave is 7 million (yes, million) years old!